kartikadimulam/Algorithmic-Trading-Tool/README.md

 git clone https://github.com/kartikadimulam/Algorithmic-Trading-Tool.git
 cd Algorithmic-Trading-Tool
 ```
-To run backtested trading strategy:
+To run a backtested trading strategy:

 ```bash
 python3 AAPL_STOCHF_Backtest.py
 ```

-You should see an output like:
+You should see an output like this:

 ```bash
 Estimated slippage: 0.0022